 We had \$13.8 million of total unrecognized tax benefits as of September 30, 2023, including \$12.7 million of tax benefits that, if recognized, would impact the effective tax rate.
-Although the timing and outcome of audit settlements are uncertain, it is unlikely there will be a significant reduction of the uncertain tax benefits in the next twelve months.
+Although the timing and outcome of audit

 We recognize interest expense and penalties related to unrecognized tax benefits and penalties as part of the provision for income taxes in our consolidated statements of income and comprehensive income.
 We recognize interest earned related to income tax matters as interest income in our consolidated statements of income and comprehensive income.
 As of September 30, 2023, we had accrued interest of \$0.9 million related to the unrecognized tax benefits.